Gatech-Flash/FlashToolBox/README.md

 ```

 ### File logger
 For every print function, we print a copy to file without changing the whole file.
+Similar to `tee`

 Example:
 ```